This post was contributed by TravelPledge.

 Instead ask, "Will you support us by becoming a silver tier sponsor?”
 Then, hold the silence until the recipient responds.

 Awkward?
+Maybe.
 Effective?
 Yes.

-7) DO: Follow Up After the Event
+9) DO: Follow Up After the Event

 While your pitch to sponsors may be focused on the promotion they will receive, they will also like to know the results of your event.

-This will deepen your connection with the business so next year they will step up to the plate again for your cause.
+This will deepen your connection with the business so that next year they will step up to the plate again for your cause.

 Call your sponsors to thank them for their support, share the total amount raised and the projects you plan to pursue with the money.
 Hand-written notes are always a nice alternative to calls.